-Stamps Health Services includes primary care, pharmacy, women's health, psychiatry, immunization and allergy, as well as onsite laboratory and radiology services.
+Stamps Health Services includes primary care, pharmacy, women's health, psychiatry, immunization and allergy, and onsite laboratory and radiology services.
 Stamps Health Services can help students of all genders with medical concerns after experiencing sexual violence.
 They do not collect rape kits; please see the Community Resources section for information about the Grady Rape Crisis Center.